 5 & 6.
 Snow tubing & snowmobiling.
 Other two wowy approaches to snow driving are snow tubing and snowmobiling.
 At Lake Louise Ski Resort, you will find the Sunny Tube run where you can snow tube all day long.
 While this can be fun, I feel that snowmobiling is even better.
 If you want to take the tour of the Banff National Park in winter mode, the snowmobile tours seem to be by far the best way to do it.

 7. Ice Walking.
-You can do this at Johnson Canyon, where you will journey on suspended catwalks, see the Bow Valley Parkway and the grotto of the upper falls, among others.
+You can do this at Johnson Canyon, where you will journey on suspended catwalks, and see the Bow Valley Parkway and the grotto of the upper falls, among others.

 Lake Louis Festivals & Competitions This Winter

-Time to talk about the major festivals and competitions that will take place at Lake Louise and surroundings this winter.
+Time to talk about the major festivals and competitions that will take place at Lake Louise and its surroundings this winter.
 I have ordered them chronologically.

 2. Lake Louise Audi FIS Ski World Cup (November 24-25 & November 30- December 2, 2018).
 As the name suggests, this is a world ski competition.
 If you want to feel in the middle of an international crowd and see how some of the world’s best skiers compete with each other in Super-G and downhill races, this is the time for you.
 The downhill competition will take place on November 24 for men and November 30 for women.
 The Super-G races will take place on November 25 for men and December 2 for women.